Emergency Food Assistance Program (Food Commodities) (10.569)

 Applicant Eligibility

-State agencies that are designated as distributing agencies by the Governor, legislature or other authority may receive and distribute these donated food commodities.
-States can distribute these foods to eligible recipient agencies, such as food banks, food pantries, soup kitchens, and other eligible agencies.
+State agencies that are designated as distributing agencies by the Governor or other appropriate State executive authority may receive and distribute USDA Foods.
+States can distribute these foods to eligible recipient agencies, such as food banks, food pantries, soup kitchens, and other eligible agencies, including faith-based organizations.

 Beneficiary Eligibility

 Low-income and needy individuals, including persons that are homeless, unemployed, underemployed, or receiving public assistance.
-The State agency must establish income based eligibility criteria to ensure the commodities are provided to the needy.
-Persons interesting in receiving TEFAP should contact their State agency (http://www.fns.usda.gov/fdd/contacts/SdaContacts.htm) for more information on how to access the program.
+The State agency must establish income-based eligibility criteria to ensure USDA Foods are provided to the needy.
+Persons interested in receiving TEFAP should contact their State agency (http://www.fns.usda.gov/fdd/contacts/SdaContacts.htm) for more information on how to access the program.

 Credentials/Documentation

-Needy individuals receiving commodities for home consumption must establish eligibility to participate in the program on the basis of State eligibility standards.
+Low-income individuals receiving USDA Foods for home consumption must establish eligibility to participate in the program on the basis of State eligibility standards.
 All individuals seeking food assistance at sites which serve prepared meals are presumed to be eligible to receive meals.
-OMB Circular No. A-87 applies to this program.

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 All States are eligible to participate; the State does not need to complete an application.

 Award Procedure

-Food commodities are allocated among the States on the basis of a legislatively-mandated formula that takes into account each State's relative share of the National number of persons with income below the poverty level (60 percent) and of unemployed persons (40 percent).
+USDA Foods are allocated among the States on the basis of a legislatively-mandated formula that takes into account each State's relative share of the national number of persons with income below the poverty level (60 percent) and of unemployed persons (40 percent).

 Deadlines